Neutrino Physics with an Opaque Detector: Results and Discussion

-\paragraph*{Physics Potential with Neutrinos.} The detection of MeV-scale electron neutrinos ($\nu_e$) is in general a much greater challenge than that for $\bar\nu_e$ in LSDs.
-A $\nu_e$ charged current~(CC) interaction produces an $e^-$ in the same way a $\bar\nu_e$ produces a $e^+$, but measuring those $e^-$'s is extremely hard due to the indistinguishable $\beta^-$ from natural radioactivity.
+\paragraph*{Physics Potential with Neutrinos.} The detection of MeV-scale $\nu_e$ is in general a much greater challenge than $\bar\nu_e$ in LSDs.
+A $\nu_e$~CC interaction produces an $e^-$ in the same way a $\bar\nu_e$ produces a $e^+$, but typically without an accompanying neutron.
+Measuring those single $e^-$'s in LSDs is extremely hard due to the indistinguishable $\beta$'s and $\gamma$'s from natural radioactivity.
 It has, however, been done by experiments that went to enormous efforts to improve the radio-purity of their detection volumes~\cite{Ref_BX}.
+With LiquidO the dominant gamma backgrounds could be largely rejected by exploiting the difference in event topology.

-Another major issue is that there is no $\nu_e$~CC interaction on pure organic scintillators below 15~MeV with a high-enough yield to be useful, except for elastic scattering with electrons.
-The LiquidO technique combined with using a dopant could enable new measurements of electron neutrinos from sources that include the sun, supernovae and pion decay-at-rest beams.
+An additional factor is that pure organic scintillators provide no $\nu_e$~CC interaction below 15~MeV with a high-enough yield to be useful, except for elastic scattering with $e^-$'s.
+The ability to dope a LiquidO detector with various elements at concentrations that would be prohibitive in conventional LSDs could enable measurements of electron neutrinos from a variety of sources that include the sun~\cite{Ref_SunNu}, supernovae and decay-at-rest beams.